nathanl/nvim-from-scratch/nates_notes.md

 `:Telescope` and tab to explore, `control + n/p` to scroll.
 `:Telescope diagnostics` to look at all errors

-## NVimTree

-`space e f` to get a file tree or toggle it off. (when opened the editor it's dirvish, more like netrw) `-` goes up a directory
-`:e %` and tab will autocomplete in the same directory, can use that in stuff like `!mkdir %` and tab.

 ## Treesitter

 Treesitter uses known grammars to parse language code, exposes commands to perform on the AST, so upgrade’s editor’s understanding from basically regex-based to semantic understanding - this is a function, this is an optional parameter.
 Way better syntax highlighting is one effect. `:TSInstall vimdoc` installs parser for vimdocs